ChrisBAshton/create-chris-app/README.md

 # Create Chris App

-Instructions:
+Barebones apps in multiple languages - useful starting points for code tests.

+## Instructions

 - Make a branch
-- Choose a language
+- Choose your language
 - Delete the other languages
 - Move the chosen language 'up' to the root
 - Commit & go!